 How to make an Old Fashioned

 A revered drink, many assume that making an Old Fashioned is difficult and time-consuming, but that couldn’t be further from the truth.
-First, choose the best whisky; a quality American whiskey – bourbon or rye – is required.
+First, choose the best whiskey; a quality American whiskey – bourbon or rye – is required.
 This is a serious cocktail where the spirit stands front and centre, with no bells and whistles to distract from its flavour.

 Sugar is required.
-In the past bartenders would most likely have used loaf sugar, nowadays a sugar cube is often used, although some do make use of a pre-made sugar syrup.
+In the past bartenders would most likely have used loaf sugar, nowdays a sugar cube is often used, although some do make use of a pre-made sugar syrup.

 If not using a syrup, the sugar cube needs to be diluted, and the best way to do this is to soak it in a couple of dashes of bitters, add a dash of water and muddle or stir them.

 The traditional bitters used in an Old Fashioned no longer exist, and today’s go-to brand is Angostura, a safe option that produces a solid drink.
 For those wanting to explore the history of the cocktail further, Dr Adam Elmegirab’s Boker’s Bitters recreates one of the classic bitters that were used.

 For those interested in experimenting further, changing the bitters can produce interesting yet subtle variations in flavour.

 There has been much misconception over the use of fruit in an Old Fashioned over the decades.
 Cocktail purists would baulk at the idea of muddling fruit in it – steer clear and simply add an orange twist.

 Best whiskey for an Old Fashioned: Eight to try